-- 1. Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
-Subsidized Direct Stafford loans - 3.
-Federal Perkins loans - 4.
-Direct PLUS loans - 5.
+- 1. Unsubsidized Direct Stafford Loans (other than PLUS loans) - 2.
+Subsidized Direct Stafford Loans - 3.
+Federal Perkins Loans - 4.
+Direct PLUS Loans - 5.
 Federal Pell Grants for which a return of funds is required - 6.
-Academic Competitiveness Grants for which a return of funds is required - 7.
+Academic Competiveness Grants for which a return of funds is required - 7.
 National Smart Grants for which a return of funds is required - 8.
-Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required
+Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.

 If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.
-If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 180 days of the DOD.
+If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement, which must be paid within 180 days of the DOD.
+If a student earned less aid than was disbursed, the school would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
+Any outstanding student loans that remain are to be repaid by the student according to the terms of the student's promissory notes.